kleinbottle/swanlotus/content/blogs/word-order-in-english-and-tamil/word-order-in-english-and-tamil.md

 title: "Word Order in English and Tamil"
 author: "R (Chandra) Chandrasekhar"
 date: "2012-09-15"
+summary: "My mother tongue is [Tamil,](http://en.wikipedia.org/wiki/Tamil_language) written தமிழ், in its decidedly curly script.
+Tamil is an alphabetic, syllabic, inflected Indic language with ancient roots.
+Asking questions in Tamil and English require two very different ways of thinking and speaking.
+Knowing about these can be instructive to many non-native speakers of English.
+Let me elaborate."
 ---

 <!--Today I want to discuss the art of asking questions in English.
 This seemingly undemanding task often trips up the aspiring learner of English, especially as a second or third language.-->